We can't get enough of these chewy molasses cookies! They have crisp edges, fudgy middles, and rich, spiced flavor from ginger and cinnamon.

 Chewy Molasses Cookies

-- ½ cup soft (not melted) coconut oil or room temperature butter
+- ½ cup unsalted room temperature butter or soft (not melted) coconut oil

 - 2 cups all-purpose flour,

 - 2 teaspoons ground cinnamon